a2aworld/a2a-world/README.md

     *   `a2a_world_test_region_proposals.md` (Ideas for future testing phases)
     *   `a2a_world_foundational_data_integration.md` (Plan for integrating the "Heaven on Earth As Above, So Below.kml" dataset)

-*(Note: In a live GitHub repository, these would be actual links to the documents.)*

 ## MVP Overview
 The Minimum Viable Product (MVP) is designed to test a core analytical thread of the A2A World vision with minimal complexity.
 It involves: